Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 # Why Do You Wanna Leave?
 Okay, before we talk about interviews, ask yourself (and every recruiter and hiring manager will ask you): why do you want to leave?

 Under normal circumstances, new hires don't work on high-impact projects immediately, and many don't survive long enough to ever take on one.
-If you're already in a rare position to lead high-impact projects, you'll likely find yourself in a worse situation at a new company.
+If you're already in a rare position to lead high-impact projects, you'll 99% find yourself in a worse situation at a new company.

+So think clearly about your goals before interviewing.
+To prepare well to land a worthwhile offer in this market, you inevitably lose some productivity at work.
+Only interview when there's an undeniable upside.
+And once you start, commit to finishing within 2 months with full determination.
+Otherwise, it may be much better to stay put.

 In hindsight, I was lucky to take on high-visibility, top-down projects shortly after joining Pinterest.
 I won't expect such luck again.
-For me personally, only a few {{< sidenote "companies" >}}In truth, Pinterest is one of the best companies in terms of ML talent density and certainly the very best in terms of immigration policies.
+So for me in this moment, only a few {{< sidenote "companies" >}}In truth, Pinterest is one of the best companies in terms of ML talent density and certainly the very best in terms of immigration policies.
 As such, it's not really companies, but rather only a few teams, that can offer what I want.
-It's for those teams that I interview this time.{{< /sidenote >}} offer sufficient upside for leaving:
+It's for those teams that I interview this time.{{< /sidenote >}} offer what I want:

 - **Pay**: 30%+ higher compensation and/or higher level
 - **Domain**: the domain and tech stacks are future-oriented